seL4/docs/SetupFedora.rst

 Projects using CAmkES (the seL4 component system) need Haskell and some extra python libraries in addition to the standard build tools.

 You can get most of them from the repositories; some Haskell and python libraries have to be installed manually.
+On CentOS you'll need to enable the EPEL repository to be able to install Haskell.

 {{{
+  sudo yum install epel-release
   sudo yum groupinstall haskell
   sudo yum install cabal-install cabal update